cocomr/coco/README.md

 ##Contribution##

 We are always open to people willing to help!
-If you found any bug or want to propose some new feature or improvement use the github issue system or write at filippobrizzi at gmail.com
+If you found any bug or want to propose some new feature or improvement use the github issue system or documentation issues, write on github issue tracking or directly at filippobrizzi at gmail.com / emanuelerffaldi @gmail.com.

 ##Related Systems##